softmagnet/tp/docs/DeveloperGuide.md

 ### Removing Student(s) from a class : `removefromclass`

-1. Test case: removing a student from a class that doesn't currently exist
+1. Test case: Removing a student from a class that doesn't currently exist
    1. Prerequisites: Class at the class index must not exist.
 Steps to do this are below:
        1. Run command `listclass` and note the index of the last class.
    2. Remove students from non-existing class at index (max index + 1): `removefromclass 5 1 2 3 `. <br>
       Where last class is at index 4  from (ib).
    3. Expected: `The class index provided is invalid` message shown.

-2. Test case: removing a student from a class that has no student
+2. Test case: Removing a student from a class that has no student
     1. Prerequisites: There must be a class with 0 students in it.
 Steps to do this are below:
         1. Clear TimesTable usiing: `clear`.
         2. Add a new class: `addclass cn/Sec 4 A Maths ct/FRI 11:30-13:30 r/70 l/Nex Tuition Center`.